wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

 #### Parameters:

 - `<u64>` - slot, as u64 integer
-- `<object>` - (optional) Configuration object containing the following optional fields:
-  - (optional) `encoding: <string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (*slow*), "base64".
+- `<string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (*slow*), "base64".
 If parameter not provided, the default encoding is "json".
   "jsonParsed" encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
 If "jsonParsed" is requested but a parser cannot be found, the instruction falls back to regular JSON encoding (`accounts`, `data`, and `programIdIndex` fields).

 #### Results: